Frequently Asked Questions

 Our group is made up of services, communities, people with lived experience and experts who know the issues and can work with the government to build a better way.
 Together we can do far better for children and communities.

-We need the NSW Government to raise the age of criminal responsibility in NSW to at least 14 without exception.
+We need the NSW Government to be guided by the evidence and raise the age of criminal responsibility from 10 to at least 14 without exception.

 What can you do?